We’ve covered Native’s well-known deodorant as well as their shampoo and conditioner, and now it’s time to dive deep into their toothpaste!

 In general, they were fine!
 They were nothing special, but they definitely did the job just as well as the well-known toothpaste brands.

 All of the toothpaste varieties I tried do foam (the paste ones a little bit more than the tablets).
 This is not always the case with more “natural” toothpaste brands.
-It’s my understanding from listening to dentists that toothpaste doesn’t need to foam in order to do its job.
+It’s my understanding from listening to dentists that toothpaste doesn’t need to foam in order to do its job (think about the toothpaste a dentist uses to clean your teeth—no foam).
 But some people do prefer toothpaste that foams because they make them feel like their teeth are cleaner.

 Does Native Toothpaste Whiten Teeth?